 Oasis at Slane Castle, July 1995

-Over the last 15 years, Liam has made it clear that he is open to getting back together with his brother and former bandmates for a blockbuster Oasis reunion.
+In short - yes!
+Over the last 16 years, Liam has made it clear that he is open to getting back together with his brother and former bandmates for a blockbuster Oasis reunion.
 The ball has always been in Noel’s court, and time and time again he has refused to even entertain the possibility.

-However, it seems that his opinion has slightly changed as of late, which has sent fans of the band into meltdown as they gear up for the distinct possibility that the ‘Wonderwall’ singers could make their triumphant return in the near future.
+However, it seems that his opinion slightly changed last year, which sent fans of the band into meltdown as they geared up for the distinct possibility that the ‘Wonderwall’ singers could make their triumphant return.

 Everything started to heat up at the end of March when in an interview with France Inter, Noel stated, “He's got my number, he's got my manager's number, call us!" in response to being asked about brother Liam’s tweet about an Oasis reunion.

-How to be at Oasis 2023 reunion tour
+How to be at the Oasis 2025 reunion tour

-Should the Manchester rockers finally announce their long-awaited reunion, demand for tickets is expected to be astronomical as fans fight to finally get the chance to see one of the greatest British bands of all-time back on stage again.
+Demand for tickets is astronomical as fans fight to finally get the chance to see one of the greatest British bands of all-time back on stage again.

 If you’re a big Oasis fan, why not consider celebrating the occasion with a VIP concert experience?
-Bypass the online queues for general admission tickets, secure premium seats in just four clicks, and get ready to enjoy a luxurious concert experience.
+Bypass the online queues for general admission tickets, secure premium seats in just three clicks, and get ready to enjoy the Oasis live tour in style.